codewithadvi/Intrusion-Detection-System/README.md

-# Intrusion Detection System - Hacknova 2024
+# Intrusion Detection System -

-**Intrusion-Detection-System-Hacknova-2024** is a **Machine Learning-based Network Intrusion Detection System (IDS)** developed for the **Hacknova 2024** competition.
+**Intrusion-Detection-System-Hacknova-2024** is a **Machine Learning-based Network Intrusion Detection System (IDS)**.
 This project leverages network traffic data to identify and classify various types of cyber attacks using a **Random Forest Classifier**, and provides an intuitive, interactive dashboard built with **Streamlit**.

 ---